dapphub/dappsys/README.md

 `dappsys`
 ===

-`dappsys` is a **contract system framework** written in Solidity that was created to support systems with many interacting Ethereum contracts.
+`dappsys` is **contract system framework**.
+It is a collection of Solidity contracts (classes) to help manage multi-contract dapps on ethereum.

+Installation
+---

+This will work Soon:

+  npm install dapple
+  dapple install dappsys